-Elizabeth Cohen Speaker Profile:
+Elizabeth Cohen Keynote Speaker

 Elizabeth Cohen is senior medical correspondent for CNN’s Health, Medical and Wellness unit, reporting breaking medical news and health consumer reporting on CNN and CNN.com.
 Her signature digital column the Empowered Patient keeps consumers informed on how to ensure the best medical care for themselves and their families.
 Her book, “THE EMPOWERED PATIENT: How to get the Right Diagnosis, Buy the Cheapest Drugs, Beat Your Insurance Company, and Get the Best Medical Care Every Time,” was published in August 2010.

 Also in 2010, Cohen provided viewers with on-the-scene accounts of the oil disaster in the Gulf of Mexico and the devastating Haitian earthquake in January.
 Cohen’s reporting included a whistleblower exclusive with a fisherman’s wife who was among the first to speak out about the health concerns of fishermen now working for BP as clean-up workers.
 In Haiti, Cohen reported from a makeshift hospital, bringing insights to the injury triage, the complications of transporting critical patients to the U.S., and the lack of medical infrastructure and resources.
 In 2011, she contributed follow-up reporting on relocated earthquake survivors.